 In this episode, philanthropist Nicolas Berggruen shares his vision of a progressive, cooperative future where people and technology work together to build an inclusive, intelligent society.
 With “populists” speaking openly about returning to the past, we found someone who’s investing real money to look forward and make a better future.

 To listen to this episode of Our American Discourse, click the arrow in the player here.
 Or download it and subscribe through ApplePodcasts, Soundcloud, or Google Play, Stitcher, or your favorite podcasting app – click the links or search “usc bedrosian.”

 Director of the Executive Education program, Frank Zerunyan, wrote about his recent global travels.
 His essay captures his experiences in Saudi Arabia, India, Bahrain, Ethiopia, South Korea, Armenia, South Africa, Georgia, and China both through his work with the United Nations and as Director of Executive Education at USC Price.

-Last month, I left for Beijing, China for the Price International Lab with eighteen of my fellow Price students.
+by Justine Dodgen Last month, I left for Beijing, China for the Price International Lab with eighteen of my fellow Price students.
 Together, we represented five of Price’s graduate degree programs, the Los Angeles and Sacramento campuses, and local and international students.
-This diverse group set out to put our learning into practice by providing consulting services to…
+This diverse group set out to put our learning into practice by providing consulting…

 Turkey is integral to regional dynamics due to its powerful military force and ability to strongly emerge against ISIS in Kobani and to assist the US and other NATO forces through the use of air force bases.
 However, Turkey is embroiled in its internal feud with its Kurdish minority and the PKK.